 The Scriptures elsewhere explain these principles in detail, as the foundation to be laid by all believers in Christ before they can go on unto perfection, to which God has called them.
-After the apostasy these principles became greatly perverted and misunderstood, but through the gospel of restoration their true significance is made clear.
-Through revelation, a comprehensive interpretation of the Scriptures became possible.
+After the apostasy they had become greatly perverted and misunderstood, but through the gospel restoration their true significance is made cleat.